-The results are presented in Fig. 12.
+The results are presented in Figure 12.
 The left y-axis is the user response time measured in ms and right y-axis is the percentage of the finished data analytics work.
 The x-axis represents the elapsed time (3-day period).
-For Target 1 (left column of graphs), the results suggest that only NeuQ can meet the deadlines of data analytics work (there are a few exceptions, but very few and all above 80%) and all other methods fail.
+For Target 1 (left column of graphs), the results suggest that only NeuQ meet the deadlines of data analytics work (there are a few exceptions, but very few and all above 80%) and all other methods fail.
 Meanwhile, NeuQ also consistently archives the SLO of user workload, this is not the case for other methods.
 Target 2 (right column of graphs) shares the same requirement for meeting deadlines of data analytics work.
 Given the stricter SLO, none of the methods can meet the deadlines of data analytics work while also achieving the SLO for user workload.
 However, it is clear that NeuQ results in smallest violation of the SLO of user workload among these methods.
-The above experiments suggest that NeuQ has great use potential in reaching other targets.
-For the experiments presented in Fig. 12, especially for Scheduling Target 1, it is necessary to tolerate high user SLOs to meet the 15 min deadline.
+The above experiments suggest that NeuO has great use potential in reaching other targets.
+For the experiments presented in Figure 12, especially for Scheduling Target 1, it is necessary to tolerate high user SLOs to meet the 15 minutes deadline.
+If low deadlines and low SLOs are to be met, then it is necessary to increase the capacity of the system.
+NewQ can be easily extended to support a capacity planning component.